mecid/mecid.github.io/_posts/2021-02-18-phantom-types-in-swift.md

 fetch(user.id)
 ```

+> To learn more about the benefits of using phantom types, look at my ["Building type-safe networking in Swift"](/2021/02/10/building-type-safe-networking-in-swift/) post.

 #### Type safety in HealthKit
 We learned the basics of phantom types.
 Now we can move to more advanced examples.
 I built a couple of health-oriented apps that use HealthKit to store and query health data from the Apple Watch.
 Let's look at the typical code that I use to fetch data from the Apple Health app.